mashrur29/mashrur29.github.io/_pages/about.md

 </p>

 <p align="justify">
-At the HCI-VIS Lab, I have worked on building conversational systems for journaling and public informational elicitation.
-In addition to creating NLP systems, I am also interested in conversational interfaces and have worked on categorizing the literature on conversational agent avatars.
 Before UMass, I worked as a Machine Learning Engineer at TigerIT Bangladesh Ltd, working on Conversational AI and Machine Translation.
 I have a strong passion for problem-solving and software development alongside my research interests.
 During my undergraduate studies, I actively participated in competitive programming and was fortunate enough to win multiple hackathons.
 </p>